nikkilr88/egghead-asciicasts/build-your-first-production-quality-react-app/lessons/react-render-a-react-ui-based-on-initial-state.md

 </div>
 ```

-We'll see that our first item is now checked, but if we look at our DevTools, we have a warning.
+We'll see that our first item is now `checked`, but if we look at our DevTools, we have a warning.
 The warning is telling us `"You provided a 'checked' prop to a form field without an 'onChange' handler."`.
 At the moment, we don't have an `onChange` handler.
 The way we can get rid of this warning is to change that `checked` property to `defaultChecked`.

 ```jsx
 <div className="Todo-List">